DineshReddy7799/Flappy-Bird/README.md

-# Flappy-Bird
 # Flappy Bird NEAT AI

-This project is an implementation of the classic Flappy Bird game using NEAT (NeuroEvolution of Augmenting Topologies) to evolve neural networks to play the game autonomously.
+This project implements the classic Flappy Bird game using NEAT (NeuroEvolution of Augmenting Topologies) to evolve neural networks to play the game autonomously.
 The game is developed using Python and Pygame, and the NEAT library is used for the evolutionary algorithm.

 ## Requirements